ninoNinkovic/FasParser/README.md

 [Version 1.2.1] 2017-03-13

-    1. improve the sort function with user provided ID list, which can replace the raw IDs with provided IDs;
+    1. improve the sort function with user provided ID list, which can replace the raw IDs;
     2. remove some bugs

 [Version 1.2.0] 2017-03-11